-Cincinnati, Ohio May 10, 2013 ACGIH® will honor its 2013 Awards recipients at the American Industrial Hygiene Conference & Exposition held May 18-23, 2013 in Montreal, Canada.
+Cincinnati, Ohio March 20, 2014 ACGIH® will honor its 2014 Awards recipients at the American Industrial Hygiene Conference & Exposition held May 31June 5, 2014 in San Antonio, Texas.
 Each year, ACGIH® honors individuals and/or groups who have made significant contributions to the profession through their leadership and dedication.
 This year's awardees join that distinguished list.

-Herbert E. Stokinger Award Recipient: Günter Oberdörster, DVM, PhD
+Herbert E. Stokinger Award Recipient: Franklin E. Mirer, PhD, CIH

 The Herbert E. Stokinger Award is given each year to an individual who has made a significant contribution to the broad field of industrial and environmental toxicology.

-Dr. Oberdörster's contributions to the occupational health and industrial hygiene profession have earned him the Herbert E. Stokinger Award.
+Dr. Mirer's contributions to the occupational health and industrial hygiene profession have earned him the Herbert E. Stokinger Award.

-John J. Bloomfield Award Recipient: Erica Jones, CIH
+John J. Bloomfield Award Recipient: Catherine A. Hovde, CIH, CSP

 The John J. Bloomfield Award is presented to a young industrial hygienist who pursues the problem of occupational health hazards primarily by doing fieldwork, and who demonstrates significant contribution to the profession.

-As a young industrial hygienist, Ms. Jones has already made numerous contributions to the field and is expected to continue to be a leader in environmental health and safety.
+As a young industrial hygienist, Ms. Hovde has already made numerous contributions to the field and will continue to be a leader in environmental health and safety.

-Meritorious Achievement Award Recipient: Carol Rice, PhD, CIH
+Meritorious Achievement Award Recipient: Beverly S. Cohen, PhD

 The Meritorious Achievement Award is given to members of ACGIH® who have made outstanding, long-term contributions to the field of occupational health and industrial hygiene.

-Dr. Rice's dedication and service to the occupational health and industrial hygiene profession, and her commitment to ACGIH®'s mission render her a worthy recipient of the Meritorious Achievement Award.
+Dr. Cohen's dedication and service to the occupational health and industrial hygiene profession, and her commitment to ACGIH®'s mission render her a worthy recipient of the Meritorious Achievement Award.

-William Steiger Memorial Award Recipient: David Michaels, PhD, MPH
+William Steiger Memorial Award Recipient: Tom O'Connor, MPH

 The William Steiger Memorial Award honors individuals from the social/political sphere whose efforts have contributed to advancements in occupational safety and health.

-ACGIH® is pleased to honor Dr. Michaels as the recipient of this year's William Steiger Memorial Award.
+ACGIH® is pleased to honor Mr. O'Connor as the recipient of this year's William Steiger Memorial Award.